naiduarvind/the-bility-engineer/src/pages/posts/quick-tip-secrethub-with-aws-lambda-go-using-cdk.md

 ---
 ![](/images/screenshot-2020-10-23-at-2.01.35-pm.png "SecretHub")

-The overhead cost of dealing with provisioning and maintenance of a secrets management tool has always been high -- especially for a platform team.
+The overhead cost of dealing with provisioning and maintenance of a secrets management tool has always been high -- especially for platform teams.
 [SecretHub](https://secrethub.io/) reduces the curve for adoption enabling platform teams to setup and manage secrets ultimately providing streamlined developer experience and a peace of mind for the security team.

 I cannot say much for the Enterprise version as I have not used it but you can definitely [get more details here](https://secrethub.io/enterprise/) or [talk to the team](https://secrethub.io/enterprise/contact/) behind it.
 However, for personal projects -- SecretHub has made its way into my arsenal of tools especially after looking at the [vast set of integrations](https://secrethub.io/integrations/).